lauslim12/Satella/README.md

 cd $HOME
 ssh-keygen -t rsa -b 4096 -C <your_github_email>
 cd .ssh
 ls -a             # Check out your RSA '.pub' name. cat id_rsa.pub    # The default identifier is 'id_rsa'.
 You probably have a different identifier.

 # Then, configure your access keys with your GitHub configuration.
-After that...
+After that, test your connection.
 ssh -T git@github.com
 git remote set-url origin git+ssh://git@github.com/username/reponame.git
 ```